-Two hours north of Sydney, this former steel town has reinvented itself.
+Two hours north of Sydney, the former steel town of Newcastle has reinvented itself.
 It’s now a thriving yet laidback city with amazing beaches, fun-filled parks, fantastic restaurants and unique shopping.
 And don’t worry about spending loads of money.
-There’s lots of free fun to be has with many attractions, activities and icons that won’t cost you a cent.
+There’s lots of free fun to be had with many attractions, activities and icons that won’t cost you a cent.
+Here are 20 fun (and mostly free) things to do in Newcastle, NSW.

 Stroll along Anzac Memorial Walk